 As part of the CET Shanghai: International Student Program, you enroll in English-taught courses, satisfy distribution requirements at your university, and choose coursework that suits your major.
-And because this program is pre-approved by your home school, you can stay on track to graduate, take in-person coursework, and select a part-time internship–all while being a part of a cohort of peers from your own university and students from other top-tier US institutions.
+And because this program is pre-approved by your home school, you can stay on track to graduate and take in-person coursework—all while being a part of a cohort of peers from your own university and students from other top-tier US institutions.

 You enroll in English-taught courses to meet a total of 12 to 15 recommended credits.
 Choose from CET courses, CIP courses, and–if your school provides the option–online courses with your home institution.

 These courses are conducted in English using US-style teaching methods.
 Each of the following courses is worth 3 credits and 45 contact hours, unless otherwise noted.
 Course syllabi will be available through your online CET account.